Chapter 2. Virt-who Installation and Configuration Overview

-- Red Hat Virtualization host (RHVH)
+- Red Hat Virtualization Host (RHVH)

 This is a minimal operating system based on Red Hat Enterprise Linux.
-Unlike RHEV-H, a Red Hat Virtualization host can be updated via yum.
+Unlike RHEV-H, a Red Hat Virtualization Host can be updated via yum.
 It has

 virt-whoinstalled by default.
 This type of hypervisor should be registered to Satellite Server.

-- Red Hat Enterprise Linux host (RHEL-H)
+- Red Hat Enterprise Linux host (RHEL-based host)

 2.1.4.
 Installation Locations

 Where you install virt-who, and whether one or multiple instances are required, is determined by your hypervisors and virtualization managers.
 For Microsoft Hyper-V and VMware vSphere, install virt-who on either the Satellite or a dedicated instance of Red Hat Enterprise Linux.
 For Red Hat hypervisors the decision requires more analysis.

 If you have RHEV-H hypervisors, install virt-who on either the Satellite or a dedicated instance of Red Hat Enterprise Linux.

 If you have RHVH hypervisors, install virt-who on each RHVH hypervisor and register the hypervisor to Satellite Server.